balupeddireddy08/Model_Context_Protocol_for_AI/explore-demo-GitHub-MCP-server/steps.md

 * Search for other risky patterns (e.g., `eval(` or `process.env`):

 ```
-Agent: Search code in repo "demo-streamlit" for "eval(" and return file paths and brief snippets.
+ Search code in repo "demo-streamlit" for "eval(" and return file paths and brief snippets.
-Agent: Search code in repo "demo-streamlit" for "process.env" and return matches.
+ Search code in repo "demo-streamlit" for "process.env" and return matches.
 ```

 **What to expect:**